 Most inflatable pools are round or oval, but you can also find some rectangular models.
 Rectangular pools are ideal if your yard is short on space, while oval styles work best if you have a narrow yard.
 In general, round inflatable pools require the most space, particularly if you’re dealing with a larger model.

-Many inflatable pools are designed with children in mind, so you can find models in bright colors and patterns.
-Some may even feature your child’s favorite cartoon and movie characters.
+Many inflatable pools are designed with children in mind, so you can find models in bright colours and patterns.
+Some may even feature your child’s favourite cartoon and film characters.
 But if you’re looking for an inflatable pool for the whole family, you may prefer a simpler design.
-There are many inflatable options available in solid colors, such as blue or white.
+There are many inflatable options available in solid colours, such as blue or white.